 My slow cooker had recently died after six years of regular use and four housing moves, so I was looking to replace it.
 When I found out the Instapot could be a pressure cooker and a slow cooker, I was sold.
 Truthfully, I’ve mostly used the Instapot as an expensive replacement for my slow cooker.
 I’ve made one pressure cooker recipe so far and I was less than impressed.
 But as a slow cooker, it’s worked great!

 If you’re considering making an infomercial purchase, make sure you do your homework first.
-Here are five TV infomercial products I wouldn’t recommend purchasing.
+Here are five TV infomercial products I wouldn’t recommend purchasing, in some cases you may even need legal assistance in case of defective products, but you can find some of this kind of services online.

 Did you buy into the hype of this miraculous hair product by celebrity hair stylist Chaz Dean?
 After building a cult following, these hair-care products have been plastered with a lawsuit claiming significant hair loss and damage.